NS saturated and $\Delta_1$-definable: Towards a proof of the theorem

 \subsubsection{Suitability}

+We begin to define thoroughly how the second iteration, using $W_0$ as a ground model does look like.
 We already hinted that, in order to lower the complexity of a description of stationarity we need a new notion for suitable models which will be able to define the sequence of Suslin trees $\vec{T}$ correctly.
 With the notion of suitability it will become possible to witness stationarity already in $\aleph_1$-sized $\ZFP$ models, as we shall see soon. \begin{Definition} Let $M$ be a transitive model of $\ZFP$ of size $\aleph_1$.
-We say that $M$ is pre-suitable if it satisfies the following list of properties: \begin{enumerate} \item $\K \in M$. \item $\aleph_1$ is the biggest cardinal in $M$ and $M \models \forall x (|x|\le \aleph_1)$. \item Every set in $M$ has a real in $M$ which codes it in the sense of almost disjoint coding relative to the fixed $<_K$-least family of almost disjoint reals $F$. \item Every real in $M$ is coded by a triple of ordinals in $M$, i.e. if $r \in M$ then there is a triple $(\alpha, \beta, \gamma) \in M$ and a reflecting sequence $(N_{\xi} \, : \, \xi < \omega_1)\in M$ which code $r$. \item Every triple of ordinals in $M$ is stabilized in $M$: for $(\alpha, \beta, \gamma)$ there is a reflecting sequence $(P_{\xi} \, : \, \xi < \omega_1) \in M$ which witnesses that $(\alpha, \beta, \gamma)$ is stabilized. \end{enumerate}
+We say that $M$ is pre-suitable if it satisfies the following list of properties: \begin{enumerate} \item $\{\vec{C}, \vec{T}^0\} \subset M$. \item $\aleph_1$ is the biggest cardinal in $M$ and $M \models \forall x (|x|\le \aleph_1)$. \item Every set in $M$ has a real in $M$ which codes it in the sense of almost disjoint coding relative to the fixed family of almost disjoint reals $F$. \item Every real in $M$ is coded by a triple of ordinals in $M$, i.e. if $r \in M$ then there is a triple $(\alpha, \beta, \gamma) \in M$ and a reflecting sequence $(N_{\xi} \, : \, \xi < \omega_1)\in M$ which code $r$. \item Every triple of ordinals in $M$ is stabilized in $M$: for $(\alpha, \beta, \gamma)$ there is a reflecting sequence $(P_{\xi} \, : \, \xi < \omega_1) \in M$ which witnesses that $(\alpha, \beta, \gamma)$ is stabilized. \end{enumerate}

 \end{Definition}